 Hide & Show Block Settings

-The option allows you to switch between hiding & show right sidebar settings.
+This option allows you to switch between hiding and showing sidebar settings.
 It is helpful in case you quickly want to clear up the editing screen.

-Use this option to insert the new block below your block that is selected.
+Insert a new block below the block that is currently selected.

 Edit as HTML or Edit Visually

-The option allows you to switch between the editing views, Visually or in HTML.
-Editing in HTML can be very helpful if you would like to see and alter HTML code output in Block, like div classes and inline styles applied on the block.
-Switching to Edit Visually may return to the editing screen by default.
+The option allows you to switch between editing views, Visually and HTML.
+Editing in HTML can be very helpful if you would like to see and alter HTML code output, like div classes and inline styles applied to the block.
+Switching to Edit Visually will take you to the default editing screen.

 Add Reusable Block

-In this option, you will save the current Block for using later.
-The option can be very useful if you are using similar same images, text, and buttons frequently.
+With this option, you can save the current block for later use.
+The option can be very useful if you are using similar/the same images, text, and buttons frequently.

-Use it to delete the current block from the post or page.
+Use this to delete a block from the post or page.

-The new WordPress Gutenberg editor is the modern and latest drag-and-drop system tool, with plenty of useful features.
-But, it is one big change in a way WordPress functions, and not everybody feels that it is the change for better.
+The Gutenberg editor is a modern drag-and-drop tool, with plenty of useful features.
+But, it is a big change in the way WordPress functions, and not everybody feels that it is a change for the better.

-Gutenberg editor is also introducing the brand-new way of creating content that offers many more options than the traditional editor.
-Though it has a few drawbacks, like lack of accessibility or potential to cause the compatibility errors.
-Suppose you want to use Gutenberg editor, all you have to do is to update your website when 5 roll over.
-Or, you may use the Classic Editor plugin just too efficiently avoid the change (momentarily).
+The Gutenberg editor is also introducing a brand-new way of creating content that offers many more options than the traditional editor.
+And although it has a few drawbacks, like the lack of accessibility or the potential to cause compatibility errors it is definitely something worth giving a shot.